 This date in National Hockey League history has had a little bit of everything over the years.
 The greatest player to ever lace up a pair of skates was traded.
-There was an Entry Draft loaded with Hall of Fame talent and one of the top goal scorers of all-time was born.
+There was an Entry Draft loaded with Hall of Fame talent, and one of the top goal scorers of all time was born.
+So, let’s begin our daily trip back in time to relive all the best moments from Aug.
+9.

 Gretzky Goes Hollywood